 MJ Sailing is a channel run by Matt and Jessica Johnson where they document their sailing and boating travels.
 The couple has documented their journeys sailing in the Caribbean and across the Atlantic Ocean.

-In order to help fund their excursions, Matt and Jessica have started a monthly paid subscription model where paid subscribers gain early access to videos.
+In order to help fund their excursions, Matt and Jessica started a Patreon, where patrons are able to gain early access to their sailing and travel videos.
 Also, since it can be tough to respond to every comment made on their videos, Matt and Jessica guarantee paid subscribers a response any time they post a comment.

 This can be immensely helpful for sailing enthusiasts who are looking to learn and ask questions from those that sail often like Matt and Jessica.

-The couple offers subscription packages starting at $2 per video up to $50 per video.
-The $2 option is the most popular with subscribers.
-They currently have 137 subscribers committing over $600 per video that the channel posts.
+The couple offers membership starting at $2 per video up to $50 per video.

 Michael Cthulhu makes swords, axes, and giant hammers that he films, documents, and uploads to YouTube in 30+ minute tutorials.
-His channel has over 880,000 subscribers with just over 200 videos posted.
+His YouTube channel has over a million subscribers .

-In order to monetize his YouTube channel, Michael began to offer paid subscribers the chance to be featured at the end of his videos in a credits roll.
-While this idea won’t work for everyone, since Michael’s videos are often over 30 to 45 minutes, Michael can afford to have a few minutes of credits at the end of his videos.
+In order to monetize his channel, Michael used Patreon to offer patrons the chance to be featured in the credits at the end of his videos.

-Michael also offers unique videos as a reward for supporting his channel.
-For example, for a $25 reward to his channel, Michael will create a video of him smashing something with one of his giant swords along with a short, personalized message.
+Michael also offers unique videos as a reward for becoming his patron.
+For example for his $25 patrons, Michael will create a video with a short, personalized message.

 Take action on this idea: Think about how you can make your subscribers feel special and recognize their contributions.
 Michael does it with credits at the end of the video but you might simply shoutout people on Twitter or make a “Credits” page on your website that lists people that contribute to your channel.

-Wreckless Eating is a YouTube channel that does food reviews, challenges, and main shows.
+Wreckless Eating is a YouTube channel that does food reviews and challenges.
 The channel has over 5,000 videos posted with a viewership of 600,000 subscribers.

-One unique thing that Wreckless Eating has done to monetize their channel is that they offer access to their unedited shows for subscribers who pay $5 or more a month.
-In addition, they also give paid subscribers priority when asking and answering questions.
+One unique thing that Wreckless Eating has done to monetize their channel is that, to their patrons who pay $5 or more a month, they offer access to their unedited shows.
+In addition, they also give patrons priority when asking and answering questions.

 Take action on this idea: If you run a lengthy show on your YouTube channel (such as an edited “TV style” show, a long interview, etc.), consider offering unedited access or bloopers to paid subscribers.

-Cindy also offers a weekly hangout for those that pay $15/month.
-This give paid subscribers a chance to chat and ask any questions they may have.
+Cindy also offers a weekly hangout for her patrons that pay $15/month.
+This gives those patrons a chance to chat and ask any questions they may have.

-Take action on this idea: If you’re an artist, think about a piece of work that you could give away to paid subscribers.
-For Cindy is was a digital download of her lettering work.
+Take action on this idea: If you’re an artist, think about a piece of work that you could offer to your patrons.
+For Cindy, it was a digital download of her lettering work.
 If you’re a graphic designer, it might be a digital download of your artwork.
-If you’re a music artist, you can giveaway a free download of your latest album or an exclusive, unheard track.
+If you’re a music artist, you can give away a free download of your latest album or an exclusive, unheard track.